PomonaCS/Readmes/0) Introduction/README.md

    access assignments and submit your solutions.

-   Go to the repo for this assignment (which should have also received by email), and select the `Clone or download` button right hand side of the action items.
+   Go to the repo for this assignment (which should have also received by email), and select the `Clone or download` button on the right hand side of the action items.
 It will give you a URL that can be used (below) to clone a copy of this repo on your local machine.